On the Perils of Cascading Robust Classifiers

-To measure the extent to which the unsoundness of the cascading ensemble distorts the ensemble $\cra$, we repeat the experiments by \citet{wong2018scaling} using our sound, voting ensemble (instead of their cascading ensemble) (Section~\ref{sec:hardness_eval}).
-With the voting ensemble, all the $\cra$ gains of the cascading ensemble over the constituent classifiers are wiped out.
-These results, however, should not be interpreted to mean that voting ensembles cannot improve upon the $\cra$ of the constituent classifiers.
-While we were unable to obtain an improvement on a realistic data set, we show through a thought experiment that it is possible for a voting ensemble to outperform their constituent models (Section~\ref{sec:thought}).
-The key ingredient for the success of voting ensembles is a suitable balance between diversity and similarity of their constituents.
-This observation opens a promising direction for future research, namely, the design of training algorithms that balance the diversity and similarity of the constituent classifiers informed by the needs of our voting ensemble.
+We also present an alternate ensembling mechanism based on weighted voting that, like cascading ensembles, assumes only query-access to the constituent classifiers but comes with a provably sound local robustness certification procedure (Section~\ref{sec:defense}).
+We show through a thought experiment that it is possible for a voting ensemble to improve upon the $\cra$ of its constituent models (Section~\ref{sec:thought}), and observe that the key ingredient for the success of voting ensembles is a suitable balance between diversity and similarity of their constituents.
+We leave the design of training algorithms that balance the diversity and similarity of the constituent classifiers as future work.